ibm-cloud-docs/containers/cs_cli_install.md

     {: pre}

 5. Set the cluster as the context for this session.
 Complete these configuration steps every time that you work with your cluster.
+  * **CLI plug-in version 0.4 or earlier**: In CLI plug-in version 0.4 and earlier, `cluster config` provides a command that you must copy and paste to set the new `kubeconfig` file as your current `KUBECONFIG` environment variable.
+You must set your environment variable before you can interact with your cluster.
-    1. Get the command to set the environment variable and download the Kubernetes configuration files. <p class="tip">Using Windows PowerShell?
+    1. Get the command to set the environment variable and download the Kubernetes configuration files.<p class="tip">Using Windows PowerShell?
 Include the `--powershell` flag to get environment variables in Windows PowerShell format.</p>
         ```
         ibmcloud ks cluster config --cluster <cluster_name_or_ID>
         ```